Marisa cornuarietis: Description

 Although Marisa snails superficially resemble the great ramshorn snail because of the planispiral coiling of their shells, they are not at all closely related to true ramshorn snails in the family Planorbidae.

 This is an easily recognizable species: the shell is flat-coiled (planispiral).
 The shell color varies from pale to darker red or brown or more vivid shades of those colors, and is fairly often striped.

 The shell diameter is usually 35–50 mm (2 in) or even larger.

 Ecology

 This species has gills as well as a lung, to ensure efficient underwater respiration even in condition of low levels of dissolved oxygen.

 Habitat

 This snail prefers still or slow-moving fresh water, depending on the availability of aquatic vegetation as a food source.

 Feeding habits

 This species eats aquatic plants, algae, dead fish and snails.

 Easily adaptable to captivity, this snail may invade and damage aquarium vegetation.
 It is practically omnivorous, and feeds on animal and vegetal detritus.
 This snail acts as a useful aquarium scavenger when it is not excessively numerous.

-Studies revealed that this species retards the growth of water hyacinths by feeding on the roots of the plants.
+Studies revealed that this species can retard the growth of water hyacinths by feeding on the roots of the plants.
 It has been suggested that the snail be used as weed-control agent in the canals of south Florida.